emmande/openai-cs-agents-demo/README.md

 Similarity Search --> Defined OpenAi-Agent tool to use this search based on chat query --> The RAG agent is instructed to use this defined to ground its answer based on page_content AND specify source based on source metadata (example: https:\\www.FAQs....pdf)

-**Some Proposed Technique to improve/Fine Tune **
+**Some Proposed Technique to improve/Fine Tune**

 1. Apply some cleaning in the loaded file to remove some unwanted formatting and metadata, footers etc
 2. Refine the chunking/splitting process
 3. Evaluate other vectorstores
 4. In production, ensure PII/confidential data are note exposed to Outside APIs/Models.
-5. Evaluate other approach in the agent.
+5. Evaluate other approach in the agentic flow.
 Current approach is just the boiler plate opeanai-agent approach with some mixture of langchain methods.
 6. Apply some unit testing for agent testing.
 Expected answers and documents cited on pre-defined sample queries